brown-band/website/README.md

 - `package.json`, `package-lock.json`: lists the packages used by the website (both on the frontend and on the backend), and defines the scripts accessible using `npm run`.
   - the convention I’ve tried to maintain is that packages from which one or more files are copied into `public/` during the build process get installed as `dependencies`, and everything else gets installed into `devDependencies`.

+### Technical Overview

+#### Templates

+You’ll notice three kinds of files in the `pages/` folder:

+1. HTML files (`.html`).
+These are copied as-is (with the content injected into the appropriate layout) into `public/`.
+2. Markdown files (`.md`).
+These are converted to HTML by Eleventy using the code in `config/markdown.mjs`, and then follow the HTML process.
+3. JSX files (`.jsx`).
+These are handled by [`eleventy-hast-jsx`](https://www.npmjs.com/package/eleventy-hast-jsx) package, which has a bunch of documentation around how the JSX files are processed.
+Note that these are _not_ using React in any way, and are converted to HTML strings at build time.
+If you want to have an interactive web page, write some separate client-side JS (check out `recordings.jsx` and `recordings.js` for an example).
+See “Why JSX?” below for the rationale behind this somewhat unusual choice.

+#### Book

+`paged.js` is used to convert a single long HTML page into a long PDF for printing.
+A second Eleventy config file `eleventy-book.config.js` is used because some configuration needs to be slightly different.
+The page used for printing (`pages/scripts/book.jsx`) is ignored by the main site’s Eleventy config.

+#### Components

+…live in the `components` folder if they’re used by multiple files (or are intended to be shared).
+Otherwise, they generally go at the bottom of the page they are used on.

+### Layouts

+You probably won’t need to create a new one, but definitely feel free to do so!
+Remember that the `base.jsx` layout is used by both the website and the book, so make sure any changes you make there work with both.

+### ES Modules

+Currently, only one file uses the ES Modules syntax (which was first proposed in 2015 (!) and is very slowly being adopted across the ecosystem).
+Hopefully the ecosystem will catch up at some point!
+In that case, definitely feel free to move things over — or not.

+If you’re reading this in the future, check in on ESM support in the main blocking dependencies (`@11ty/eleventy` and `eleventy-hast-jsx`).
+If Eleventy fully supports ES Modules and `eleventy-hast-jsx` doesn’t, ping Jed. :)

 ### Common Tasks

 #### Updating Leadership